jsit/sassdoc-to-snippets/README.md

 Ignores `private`ly-scoped mixins/functions/variables.

-Can be used in Gulp et al. (I think).
+Can be used in Gulp et al.

 ## Usage